viant/endly/README.md

 ## Getting Started

-To get you familiar with endly workflows, as port of this project a few examples of fully functioning applications are included.
+To get you familiar with endly workflows, a few examples of fully functioning applications are included.
 You can build, deploy and test them end to end all with endly.